-Chicks don’t eat a great deal of feed for the first few weeks of their life, however the cost of raising your own chicks certainly adds up.
+Chicks don’t eat a great deal of feed for the first few weeks of their life.
+However, the cost of raising your own chicks certainly adds up.
 So how do you raise healthy chicks and still save some money on their feed?
-I’ve had some practice with this, so let me share some of the tips I’ve learned over the years.
+I’m happy to share some of the tips I’ve learned over the years!

 Basic Tips For Saving Money On Feed

 Let’s start with the basic steps for spending your money wisely while keeping a healthy flock of chicks.
 To keep your birds happy without spending a fortune, you’ll need to:

 - Prevent waste

 These same basic tips apply to your adult flock.
 Let’s look at each of these points in more detail.

 This page contains affiliate links.
 You will not pay any extra when you purchase products through these links, but I will receive a small commission.
 Thank you for supporting The Self Sufficient HomeAcre!

 Preventing waste might seem like a no-brainer, but just how do you go about it?
 First, you’ll need to identify the cause of waste.
 Here are the main reasons that feed is wasted: